WeCanCodeIT/columbus-2017-fall/WarmUps/week1.md

 ### Thurs Sept 28

 What is wrong with this code?
-What better practices could be written?
+Re-write using proper Java convention?

  ```bash